jbloomlab/gga_codon_muts_oligo_design/README.md

                                       [--avoid_motifs AVOID_MOTIFS]
                                       [--codon_freqs_csv CODON_FREQS_CSV]

 Design oligos for tiles for Golden-Gate assembly codon mutagenesis.
-To use this script, first you need to break your gene into tiles of that can be ordered. (be sure to design tiles that will give good overhangs; https://pubs.acs.org/doi/10.1021/acssynbio.8b00333).
+To use this script, first you need to break your gene into tiles of that can be ordered (be sure to design tiles that will give good overhangs; https://pubs.acs.org/doi/10.1021/acssynbio.8b00333).
 You then specify those tiles using the '--tiles_csv' argument, and also specify the mutations to make and the representation (number of oligos) for each one in '--mutations_to_make_csv'.
 A representation of 1 means a single oligo for that mutation is made; larger representation values mean more oligos for each mutation are made which should increase its representation in the final library.
-See also '-- max_representation'.
+See also '--max_representation'.
 If multiple oligos are made for the same mutation, when possible they use different codons.

 options:
   -h, --help            show this help message and exit --tiles_csv TILES_CSV
-                        CSV with nucleotide sequences of tiles, should have columns 'fragment' (fragment name), 'fragment_sequence' (full nucleotide sequence of fragment), and 'inframe_mutated_region' (nucleotide sequence of part of fragment that is in-frame mutated region of gene.
+                        CSV with nucleotide sequences of tiles, should have columns 'fragment' (fragment name), 'fragment_sequence' (full nucleotide
+                        sequence of fragment), and 'inframe_mutated_region' (nucleotide
+                        sequence of part of fragment that is in-frame mutated region of gene).
 Fragments must be in order that their 'inframe_mutation_region' sequences should be concatenated to make the full gene.
+The overall 'fragment_sequence' will have flanking regions for Golden Gate assembly that are not present in 'inframe_mutated_region'.
 Be sure to specify any restriction enzymes that will be used in '--avoid_motifs'.
   --mutations_to_make_csv MUTATIONS_TO_MAKE_CSV
                         CSV with mutations to make.
-Must include columns 'sequential_site' (site number in 1, 2, numbering of protein), 'wildtype_aa' (parental amino acid at that site), 'mutant_aa' (the mutation to make at the site), and 'representation' (how many oligos to make with that mutation; see also '-- max-representation').
+Must include columns 'sequential_site' (site number in 1, 2, numbering of protein), 'wildtype_aa' (parental amino acid at that site), 'mutant_aa' (the mutation to make at the site), and 'representation' (how many oligos to make with that mutation; see also '--max-representation').
   --output_oligos_fasta OUTPUT_OLIGOS_FASTA
                         Output FASTA file with created oligos.
 The oligos are named according to the sequential site that is mutated (not the reference site) --max_representation MAX_REPRESENTATION
                         The maximum representation (number of oligos) for any mutation regardless of value given in '--mutations_to_make_csv'.
   --wildtype_frac WILDTYPE_FRAC
                         For each tile, a wildtype sequence is included to an amount equal to ceiling of this fraction times the number of mutations for that tile.
   --avoid_motifs AVOID_MOTIFS
                         Avoid these motifs and reverse complements (typically restrition sites).
   --codon_freqs_csv CODON_FREQS_CSV
                         File specifying a frequency for each codon for an amino acid.
 Codons are chose to first prioritize the highest-frequency one for that amino acid.
 Must have columns 'codon', 'aa', and 'frequency'.
 ```